ag508/Paisa/README.md

   in a real server later is a small change.
 - **IndexedDB + Dexie over localStorage.** Spent a small amount of the timebox here because it's the hinge of the correctness story.
-Real transactions make the idempotency dedup atomic; cheaper stores would have needed a lock or a hand-rolled "last write wins" reconciliation — both worse than Dexie's `transaction('rw', …)`.
+Real transactions make the idempotency dedup atomic, cheaper stores would have needed a lock or a hand-rolled "last write wins" reconciliation - both worse than Dexie's `transaction('rw', …)`.
 - **Idempotency tied to the submission, not the click.** The UI allocates a key on the first submit and keeps it across retries (query-level + manual).
   It only rotates on success or form-edit.
-This is the subtle bit — rotating per click would defeat the mechanism the moment React Query auto-retried.
+This is the subtle bit - rotating per click would defeat the mechanism the moment React Query auto-retried.
 - **Delete cleans up idempotency rows in the same transaction.** Without this, a POST retry with an old key would "succeed" against an expense id that no